gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The soldier glanced at Private Kechen, who shook her head.
 "Sergeant's orders.
 He wants us to keep watch."
-She jerked her chin toward the Quick Tower.
+He jerked his chin toward the Quick Tower.
-Following her gesture,
+Following his gesture,
-Noxy saw two more soldiers on its parapet.
+Noxy saw two more soldiers on top of the fortress wall.

 *Uh oh,* Noxy thought.
 "Keep watch for what?"

 The soldier whose name she didn't know shrugged.
-"Doesn't want the tralpa running away again, I guess.
+"Doesn't want the tralpa running away again, I guess."

-It's pretty normal."
+*Amma isn't going to like this,* Noxy thought.

-*Not here it isn't,* Noxy thought.
+*She isn't going to like this at all.*
 She really wanted to go and lie on a cloud and not think about anything important for a while, but it didn't look like that was going to happen today.

 Her mother was downstairs waiting for the kettle to boil when Noxy burst through the door.
 In the two sentences it took her to explain what she had seen, Indy's expression went from warm and relaxed to what Rash had once (but only once) called her ice queen face.
-"I'll get dressed," was all the reeve said.
+"I'll get dressed," was all Stale's reeve said.

 Sergeant Dorbu was waiting for them at the gate.
 Noxy didn't think that was just by chance.